jro31/jethro-codes/_articles/projects/meals-of-change.md

 For styling, I started off with CSS modules, but at some point in the early stages of development, became aware of and ultimately intrigued by **Tailwind CSS**.

-After spending a day learning about it and playing around with it, I jumped right onto the Tailwind bandwagon, and spent another day converting what styling existed in Meals of Change at that point, to Tailwind CSS.
+After spending a day learning about it and playing around with it, I jumped right onto the Tailwind bandwagon, and spent another day converting what styling existed in Meals of Change by then, to Tailwind CSS.

 ### API